 Demystifying Home Equity Lines of Credit

 While there are plenty of resources that explain what a home equity line of credit (or HELOC) is and what you can use it for, you’re not alone if you still have questions.
-If you’re intrigued by the prospect of a HELOC, but still cautious about filling out an application, we’re here to help.

 First of all, it’s important to note that oftentimes, financial decisions are also emotional ones – particularly when we feel that the stakes are high.

 When it comes to HELOCs, terms like home equity and second mortgage can sound both mysterious and intimidating – which can cause us to question our confidence when it comes to making the best financial decision.
 We may fall into old habits or rely on more familiar forms of credit rather than wading into unfamiliar territory.
 While this can seem easier, it’s not always in your best interest.

 HELOCs don’t need to be scary!
 Let’s break down the jargon and arm you with the information that’ll help you make the best decision for your unique situation.